 The relationship seemed to be everything I’d ever wanted, however, after one or two years, unbeknownst to me, he went back to taking drugs.
 And there I was again, without realizing it, in another emotionally abusive and manipulative relationship.

 His hidden drug use got very ugly and badly affected our relationship.
 It seemed we were constantly arguing.
 I knew something was wrong, but I didn’t know what.
-I would get upset a lot, start arguments and didn’t even know why.
+Many times, I would get upset, start arguments and didn’t even know why.
 I felt confused, anxious and bored.
-He was manipulative and blaming me for all our problems to cover up for the craziness caused by his drug use.
-He said I was angry, always started arguments and was jealous-some of the same things my ex-husband used to accuse me of.
+He was manipulative and blamed me for all our problems.
+It was really to cover up the craziness caused by his drug use.
+He accused me of being angry, argumentative was jealous-some of the same things my ex-husband used to accuse me of.

-After eight years of breaking up, making up and all the dysfunction in-between, he found a new girlfriend (he could also add “cheating” to his repertoire of his painful exploits).
-Of course I blamed myself–once again I wasn’t good enough and felt the sting of shame and humiliation once more.
+We spent eight years breaking-up and making-up.
+And he got tired of me and found a new girlfriend.
+He could also add “cheating” to his repertoire of his painful exploits).
+Of course I blamed myself–once again I wasn’t good enough and felt the sting of shame and humiliation.

-He told me he found someone who let him be “himself” a practicing drug addict and the new girlfriend didn’t care about his drug use.
-Sadly, five years after we broke up, and five years into his new relationship, he was brutally murdered in some sort of drug deal gone bad.
+He told me he found someone who let him be “himself.
+His new girlfriend didn’t care about his drug use.
+Sadly, five years into his new relationship, he was brutally murdered in some sort of drug deal gone bad.
 Not-so Mr. All American after all.

-Although his death was a horrible tragedy for him, his family, kids and friends, I was truly grateful I didn’t have to endure all those extra years of his crazy addict behavior, which eventually took his life.
+His death was a tragedy.
+Not only for him, but for his family, kids and friends.
+I was truly grateful I didn’t have to endure extra years of crazy, addict behavior, which took his life.

 “We attract what we know,” a therapist told me after the breakup.
-She also said, that in the future, if I met someone I felt I’d known all my life, I should run in the other direction.
+She warned me that if I met someone I felt I’d known all my life, I should run away.

 Life and healing after the breakups

-I have chosen to stay out of the “dating” pool for the last five years.
-It was partly so I could really grow into myself, but also the shame of feeling no one would want to get involved with me.
+I’ve stayed out of the “dating” pool for the last five years.
+Partly I wanted to, but also I felt the shame of feeling no one would want to get involved with me.
 Fortunately I was able to spend time with my aging parents who lived in Sacramento during the winters.
 I spent the last few years mainly taking care of them as their health steadily declined.
 My mom passed away in April of 2018 and my dad passed away in August, 2019.